pingcap/docs-cn/how-to/deploy/orchestrated/offline-ansible.md

     ./install_ansible.sh
     ```

-3. View the version of Ansible.
+3. View the version of TiDB Ansible.

-    After Ansible is installed, you can view the version using `ansible --version`.
+    After TiDB Ansible is installed, you can view the version using `ansible --version`.

     {{< copyable "shell-root" >}}